1. Focus and Scope

 AUC Geographica (Acta Universitatis Carolinae Geographica) is a scholarly academic journal continuously published since 1966 that publishes research in the broadly defined field of geography: physical geography,geo-ecology, regional, social, political and economic geography, regional development, cartography, geoinformatics, demography and geo-demography.

 AUC Geographica also publishes articles that contribute to advances in geographic theory and methodology and address the questions of regional, socio-economic and population policy-making in Czechia.

 Periodical twice yearly

 ISSN 0300-5402 (Print)

 ISSN 2336-1980 (Online)

-Papers should not normally exceed 8000 words, including references, tables and figures, and must usually be written in English.
+Manuscripts should not normally exceed 8000 words, including references, tables and figures, and must be written in English (American spelling).
 A short abstract (about 250 words) should immediately precede the introduction.
-The introduction should clearly indicate the character of the problem to be considered and positioned in relation to relevant scientific literature references and, if possible, the practical relevance of research outcomes should be noted.
+The introduction should clearly indicate the nature of the problem addressed by the article and its position in the context of existing literature.